Understanding the Risk Comfort score

 How should you interpret Risk Comfort scores?

-Although the client’s highest Risk Comfort score is in the Balanced option, their goals and constraints should also be considered when recommending a portfolio.
+Although the client’s highest Risk Comfort score is in the Aggressive option, their goals and constraints should also be considered when recommending a portfolio.
 We leave it up to your expertise as the client’s adviser to discuss what investment choice makes the most sense.

 What is Comfort Zone?